winitzki/scall/tutorial/programming_dhall.md

 But the strict evaluation strategy will try to compute all expressions (whether or not they are used for obtaining the final result).
 In that case, the program will fail due to failure evaluating the rogue expression.

-Dhall goes quite far towards guaranteeing that no rogue expressions can ever be created.
+Dhall goes quite far towards making rogue expressions impossible.
 This is due to Dhall's specific choice of features and strict typechecking:

 - A function call will typecheck only if all arguments have correct types.